YingkaiHao/LeetCode/DataStructure/list.md

     while(head != null){
       if(head.next != null && head.val == head.next.val){
-        //This while is use for skip the duplicates that duplicate more than two times. while(head.next != null && head.val == head.next.val){
+        //This while is used for skipping the duplicates that duplicate more than two times. while(head.next != null && head.val == head.next.val){
           head = head.next;
         }